argoproj-labs/training-material/argo-workflows/inputs-and-outputs/artifacts.md

                   from: "{{tasks.generate-artifact.outputs.artifacts.hello-art}}"
 ```

-In the above example `arguments` is used to declare the value for the artifact input.
+In the above example, `arguments` is used to declare the value for the artifact input.
 This uses a **template tag**.
 In
 this example, `{{tasks.generate-artifact.outputs.artifacts.hello-art}}` becomes the path of the artifact in the
 repository.

 The task `consume-artifact` must run after `generate-artifact`, so we use `dependencies` to declare that relationship.

-Lets see the complete workflow:
+Let's see the complete DAG workflow:

 `cat artifacts-workflow.yaml`{{execute}}